benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 1. It **frames** your **work** with a set of guidelines that you can follow to ensure every member of your team is on the same page;
 2. It provides many complex, tedious, and battle-tested features for free, so you can focus on coding what is necessary for your project.

+When should you not stick to the defaults?
+When the size of your project **actually requires** to do things differently.

 ## Controllers best practices

 ### Use form requests